Magnetic-Fox/Mail2Fax/README.md

 Unfortunately, it's best to use just polling the mail inbox periodically than using IMAP IDLE.
 To do so, just remove `idle` keyword from the configuration file.

-### Fetchmail can't get my mail!
+### Fetchmail can't connect to the server

-If Your Fetchmail configuration isn't wrong, then You probably can't connect with Your e-mail provider.
-As e-mail providers are switching more and more to OAuth2 lately, which Fetchmail (obviously) can't use directly, You have to use some kind of a proxy to reach them.
+As e-mail providers are switching more and more to OAuth2 lately, which Fetchmail unfortunately can't use directly, You have to use some kind of a proxy to reach them.
-You should be very interested in this solution: [Email OAuth 2.0 Proxy](https://github.com/simonrob/email-oauth2-proxy) by Simon Robinson.
+You should be very interested in this awesome solution: [Email OAuth 2.0 Proxy](https://github.com/simonrob/email-oauth2-proxy) by Simon Robinson.
-I think it's absolutely awesome piece of code. :)
-It works in my configuration quite a long time without any issues.
+It works perfectly in my configuration for quite a long time without any issues.
+I highly recommend this great solution!

 ## Disclaimer